opbokel/hellway/README.md

 The game is over when the time is over and the car is stopped.
 The score turns white.

 ## Switches
-* The two difficulty switches change the traffic intensity and color.
+* Difficulty switches: They change the traffic intensity and color.
 The switches form a binary number representing intensity.
 The more traffic it has, the more time you gain on checkpoints.
 The constants of color, time and traffic are still subject to fine tuning.
 I tried to reduce eye strain in the color scheme.
     * 0 - BB = Light traffic, Green
     * 1 - BA = Regular traffic, Red (ish) That is the traffic level I personally enjoy the most.
     * 3 - AB = Intense Traffic, Blue (ish)
     * 4 - AA = Rush Hour, White (ish)

-* Reset restarts the the current game mode and apply the difficulty switches.
+* Game Reset: Restarts the the current game mode and apply the difficulty switches.

+* TV Type (Color / BW): Changes between the default background color and a black background.
+A completely black background offers better contrast and might work better on Black and White televisions, but can be hard on the eyes.
+The main reason for this feature is to provide accessibility for people with color blindness or other disabilities.
+This can be changed anytime during gameplay.

+* Game Select: Changes the game mode, this must be done before starting the game
+    * Mode 0 = Default mode, traffic level changes every checkpoint.
+    * More to come...

 ## Controls
 * The button starts the game and accelerates.